 OneDrive for Business, meanwhile, is more targeted at IT professionals by offering an enterprise-level content management service that is equipped with an advanced search engine facility, helping businesses access specific data more efficiently to save time.
 Companies that are currently registered with SharePoint 2013 Service Pack 1 are also eligible to set up OneDrive for Business almost instantly.
 However, businesses that regularly need to share entire data sets may find OneDrive less than ideal, as it currently only allows them to share individual documents.

 The cloud – soon to be a universal technology?

-In 2013, Microsoft revealed that just over half of organisations have already used cloud technology to maximise their commercial growth.
-According to Marco Limena, the vice president of Microsoft’s Hosting and Cloud Services Providers Business, 2014 and 2015 will be defined by the ‘hybrid cloud’, with more than two thirds of customers expected to use these models during this time.
+In 2013, Microsoft revealed that just over half of organizations have already used cloud technology to maximize their commercial growth.
+According to Marco Limena, the vice president of Microsoft’s Hosting and Cloud Services Providers Business, 2014 and 2015 will be defined by the ‘hybrid cloud’, with more than two-thirds of customers expected to use these models during this time.